department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 You’ll need to apply for DIC.
 You can apply for this benefit in 1 of 3 ways:

 - Fill out the Application for Dependency and Indemnity Compensation by Parent(s).
-[Download Form 21-535] (http://www.vba.va.gov/pubs/forms/VBA-21-535-ARE.pdf).
+[Download Form 21-535](http://www.vba.va.gov/pubs/forms/VBA-21-535-ARE.pdf).

 - Mail the form to the Pension Management Center for your state.
 [Find the Pension Management Center for your state](http://www.benefits.va.gov/PENSION/resources-contact.asp), **or**

 - Work with an accredited representative.
 [Get help from an accredited representative](https://www.vets.gov/disability-benefits/apply-for-benefits/help/index.html), **or**

--Go to a VA Regional Office and have a VA employee help you.
+- Go to a VA Regional Office and have a VA employee help you.
 [Find a local VA office](/facilities/).